 The director of undergraduate studies, who also serves as a divisional and departmental advisor, advises students regarding their major requirements and progress in the program.
 Studio faculty are also available to give academic and professional advice throughout the course of studies.
-The university Office of Academic Advising (oaa.rice.edu) offers many valuable resources and services to all students.
+The university Office of Academic Advising (openics.org of studies.
+The university Office of Academic Advising (openics.org offers many valuable resources and services to all students.